Wandalen/wTools/module/core/workspace_tools/docs/api/001_workspace.md

 #### Testing Utilities (`testing` feature)

-`testing::create_test_workspace_with_structure()` — creates a temporary directory-backed workspace with all standard sub-directories pre-populated; returns a `(TempDir, Workspace)` pair; dropping `TempDir` removes the directory.
+`testing::create_test_workspace_with_structure()` — creates a temporary directory-backed workspace with all standard sub-directories pre-populated; returns a temporary directory handle paired with a workspace rooted inside it; releasing the handle removes the entire directory tree.

 ### Error Handling

-All fallible operations return `Result<T>` where the error type is `WorkspaceError`. `WorkspaceError` is non-exhaustive — match arms must include a catch-all branch to remain compatible with future additions.
+All fallible operations return a result wrapping the crate's non-exhaustive error type.
+New error variants may be added in minor releases; match arms must include a catch-all branch to remain compatible with future additions.

 Error categories: